amarder/amarder.github.io/src/content/post/immich.md

 model to prevent files from being deleted during a customer-determined retention period, providing immutable ransomware protection to protect data from modification, manipulation, or deletion."
 I decided against Object Lock to keep things simple and keep storage costs down.

 I use [restic](https://restic.net/) to create encrypted backups in [B2 cloud storage](https://www.backblaze.com/cloud-storage) and [Rclone](https://rclone.org/) to sync to an external hard drive for local redundancy.
-Both restic and Rclone are excellent tools.
+Both restic and Rclone are excellent tools IMO.

 ```mermaid
 graph LR;